NREL/gcm_eval/README.rst

 All of the plots after the skill tables are interactive.
 Try hovering your mouse over data points, clicking and dragging, scrolling, and double clicking on the legends.

+An NREL technical report is in preparation and will accompany this repository with a discussion of the methods and results.

 The NREL software record for this repository is SWR-24-37